 RHS Tatton Flower Show 'Watch this Space'

-It may seem strange that the NSO exhibited at an RHS Flower Show, but in 2013 after learning that one of the competition categories was Galaxy, we just had to join forces with designers Howard and Dori Miller, Landstruction (landscapers) and Judy Greaves (sculptor) to submit a design to the Royal Horticultural Society.
+It may seem strange that The Schools' Observatory exhibited at an RHS Flower Show, but in 2013 after learning that one of the competition categories was Galaxy, we just had to join forces with designers Howard and Dori Miller, Landstruction (landscapers) and Judy Greaves (sculptor) to submit a design to the Royal Horticultural Society.
 Despite there being 37 entries to the category, our garden was one of the five selected for the 'Inspire' section of the show.
 We were over the Moon to be awarded a Gold medal and Most Creative Galaxy garden award.

 Blog link: Watch This Space

 Prof. Andy Newsam, director of the NSO, was awarded a "Science in Society Fellowship" from STFC.
 He was on 'tour' from September 2011 to November 2013 travelling around and working directly with pupils and teachers in schools all across the UK.

 The basic idea behind the Astro Tour was for Andy to travel to as many places as possible and talk to as many people as possible about science, astronomy and the universe.
 The key audience was 11-16 year old pupils and their teachers, but by piggy-backing other events on a series targeted at these groups, an even wider impact was achieved, with the potential for a longer-lasting effect.
 To do this, Andy travelled to around 40 places over the two years and spending two or three days taking part in a range of events, from large-scale lectures to more intimate Q&A sessions and discussions.
 I talked to a range of audiences - largely in schools, but also evening events to the general public, or meetings of the WI, U3A and so on.